e-polevikov/knowledge-base/README.md

-# algorithms
+# Algorithms

-Repo that contains implementation of various algorithms
+Repo that contains implementations of various algorithms